openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 ## Hashing in ECC-KEM

-Our construction of the ECC-KEMs, in particular the final hashing step in encapsulation and decapsulation that produces the `eccKeyShare`, is standard and known as hashed ElGamal key encapsulation, a hashed variant of ElGamal encryption.
+Our construction of the ECC-KEMs, in particular the inclusion of `eccCipherText` in the final hashing step in encapsulation and decapsulation that produces the `eccKeyShare`, is standard and known as hashed ElGamal key encapsulation, a hashed variant of ElGamal encryption.
 It ensures IND-CCA2 security in the random oracle model under some Diffie-Hellman intractability assumptions [CS03].
+The additional inclusion of `eccPublicKey` follows the security advice in Section 6.1 of {{RFC7748}}.

 ## Key combiner {#sec-key-combiner}